BethanyWeisberg/data-pipeline-practice/README.md

 # Data Pipeline Practice

 Hello, welcome to my **Data Pipeline Practice** repo!
-Here I keep all the python scripts and relevant files I used for practicing data pipelines via the  extract - transform - load (ETL) method.
+Here I keep all the python scripts and relevant files I used for practicing data pipelines via the  extract - load - transform (ELT) method.
 I am using the *Data Pipelines Pocket Reference (Densmore 2021)* to guide my ETL-practice journey.
 Below, I keep track of the **ETL Practice Steps** and the **Highlights** of my learning journey.

 -----------
 ### Data Ingestion Pipeline *(Densmore 2021)*